 The Principal Research Scientist will play a significant scientific leadership role in our Healthy and Resilient Great Barrier Reef program.
 The program is responsible for conducting interdisciplinary research to provide managers and policymakers with a better understanding of the Reef’s vulnerability to climate change and ocean acidification, and its interactions with local and regional environmental stressors.

 Using the professional leadership and project management capabilities that you have gained through your PhD studies in a relevant discipline, along with your substantial postdoctoral experience working with coral reef biology or reef ecology you will initiate, coordinate and conduct nationally and internationally recognised coral reef research.
 Your extensive experience in conducting and leading marine ecological field work will be fundamental for driving multi-disciplinary team outcomes that are focused on building a strong foundation for the development of innovative ecological observation technologies that will support decision making in a complex, dynamic and changing environment.

 Apply now and join a world leading Institute with attractive working conditions.

 The successful candidate will be rewarded with:

 • AIMS AOF Level 7 Salary ($137,124 to $153,264 per annum)

 • Located in Townsville, Queensland

-• Personal attributes of a team player with interpersonal skills, motivation and the ability to foster an atmosphere of collaboration and excellence among others;
+• Personal attributes of a team player with strong self-awareness, and interpersonal skills and the ability to foster an atmosphere of innovation, collaboration, creativity and excellence among others;

 If this opportunity is something you are interested in, please review the position description, application information, and selection criteria on our website www.aims.gov.au/employment.
 Candidates are advised that applications must include statements addressing the selection criteria.